 Heavy collaboration: Adobe’s review and approval workflows are the most sophisticated available.

-Mobile-first work: Adobe’s mobile apps are genuinely excellent, with features that actually work on tablets and phones.
+Mobile-first work: Adobe’s mobile apps are genuinely excellent on tablets and phones.

-If you’re a solo consultant who occasionally edits PDFs, Adobe is overkill.
-If you’re a law firm managing thousands of documents with strict compliance requirements, Adobe’s cost is justified.
+If you are a solo consultant who occasionally edits PDFs, Adobe is overkill.
+For a law firm managing thousands of documents under strict compliance, Adobe’s cost is justified.

 Choose PDF24 Creator If: